-In December 2016, for the second year in a row, a group of parishioners participated in “Write for Rights,” an Amnesty International initiative designed to let political prisoners — and the governments holding them — know they are not forgotten.
+In December 2017, for the third year in a row, a group of parishioners participated in “Write for Rights,” an Amnesty International initiative designed to let political prisoners — and the governments holding them — know they are not forgotten.
 Over the course of a single afternoon at St. Philip’s, more than 250 letters and cards were written to prisoners of conscience and their captors.
-We look forward to reprising this event in December 2017 and every December for as long as people are interested.
+We look forward to reprising this event in December 2018 and every December for as long as people are interested.
 Contact Liz Oliver at firstname.lastname@example.org for more information.

 The Code Blue Project for Central Bucks is an outgrowth of the Coalition to Shelter and Support the Homeless (CSSH), an alliance of faith-based and community service organizations.
 It provides shelter for homeless adults on nights when the temperature (or windchill) is expected to be 26°F or below, or if excessive snow or ice is expected.